 Proposal Vote Required Discretionary Voting Permitted?
 1. Election of Directors Plurality No 2.
-Ratification of Ernst & Young LLP Majority Cast Yes(1) 3.
+Ratification of Ernst & Young LLP Majority Cast Yes (1) 3.
 Approval of the Compensation of the Company's Named Executive Officers Majority Cast No 4.
 Approval of Amendment to 2015 Stock Plan Majority Cast No 5.
-Approval of Amendment to 2015 ESPP Majority Cast No 6.
-Approval of Increase in Authorized Common Stock Majority Outstanding Yes(1) 7.
-Approval of the Authorization to Adjourn the Annual Meeting, if Necessary Majority Cast Yes(1)
+Approval of Increase in Authorized Common Stock Majority Outstanding Yes (1) 6.
+Approval of the Authorization to Adjourn the Annual Meeting, if Necessary Majority Cast Yes (1)

-(1) The New York Stock Exchange ("NYSE") has advised us that this proposal is considered to be a "routine" matter under NYSE rules.
+(1) Although our shares of common stock are not listed with The New York Stock Exchange ("NYSE"), the NYSE regulates broker-dealers and their discretion to vote on stockholder proposals.
+The NYSE has advised us that this proposal is considered to be a "routine" matter under NYSE rules.
 Accordingly, if you hold your shares in street name and do not provide voting instructions to your broker, bank or other agent that holds your shares, your broker, bank or other agent has discretionary authority under NYSE rules to vote your shares on this proposal.